catundchat/vector_store/README.md

 # Vector_store
-To create a vector store using embedding technologies, provided by OpenAI，Word2Vec，Meta AI and BaiduPaddle.
+To create a vector store using embedding technologies, provided by OpenAI，Word2Vec，Meta AI, BaiduPaddle, packages on huggingface.

 ## openai